 City Architect of Aalborg

-The Danish Architecture Centre supports Parasport Denmark towards the Paralympic Games in Tokyo 2020, which is the largest and most prestigious sports venue for handicapped athletes.
+The Danish Architecture Center supports Parasport Denmark towards the Paralympic Games in Tokyo 2020, which is the largest and most prestigious sports venue for handicapped athletes.

 Danish Architecture Center supports Goodwings, sustainable hotel booking.
 Goodwings have a vision to accomplish sustainable changes within the hotel industry.